Should You Study for the Bar Exam or Take a Break During Holidays?

 How?

-If you take the time to observe people who have passed the bar exam, you can kind of tell why.
-There’s something about their behavior:
+If you observe people who have passed the bar exam long enough, you notice some patterns in their behavior:

 Continue reading “Common Traits of Bar Passers & Why Mental Fortitude Is Important for Bar Preparation”